 Money orders are a fast and secure method of payment, which makes them an excellent choice when paying bills or transferring money to friends and family across the country or abroad.
 Additionally, many businesses that prefer not to accept personal checks will accept money orders because they know the money has to be paid up front and there is no risk that the money order isn’t good.
 In fact, money orders can even be replaced if lost or stolen.

 A money order is a form of money or wire transfer.
-Money orders are sold by the United States Postal Service (USPS) and by commercial providers such as Western Union and many banks.
-The USPS can send money anywhere in the United States plus about 30 foreign countries, mainly in Latin America.
+Money orders are sold by the United States Postal Service (USPS) and by commercial providers, such as Western Union and MoneyGram.
+The USPS can send money anywhere in the United States plus about 28 foreign countries, mainly in Latin America.
 Western Union has a network of agents worldwide; money can be sent almost anywhere using their service.
 There's also MoneyGram, which allows users to send money orders to over 200 countries.

 When you buy a money order from the USPS, you must fill out the money order with your name, address and phone number.
 You may include an e-mail address if you wish.
 You also need the recipient’s name and address.
 If you purchase more than $1,000 worth of money orders in a single day, you have to show a valid photo ID (for example, a driver’s license, state ID or military ID).
-For amounts more than $3,000, you’ll have to complete Form 8105 (Funds Transfer Report).
+For amounts more than $3,000, you’ll have to complete Form 8105 (Funds Transaction Report).
 Payment is by cash, traveler’s check or credit/debit card.